 Posts Categorized: Pythian

-Welcome to the 28th edition of Log Buffer, the weekly review of database blogs.
-It was a busy week in the blogs, but then, it always is.
+Welcome to the thirtieth edition of Log Buffer, the weekly review of database blogs.

 Over-the-Top Tales from the Trenches: Bringing order to the chaos of every day DBA life.
 My aim in any posting is to make your job as a DBA in Oracle, SQLserver and MySQL easier.
 Ever wondered how to get a quick count of the number of connections per hostname from MySQL?
 Welcome to the arcane (but extremely powerful) world of the MySQL command line pager.

 One of our clients found a bug with dbms_scheduler: it logs a job as successful when a ORA-01403 is thrown.
 Oracle was pointing us to unpublished bug #4552696 .
 They said a patch is available for 11 and offered to backport the patch.

 I got a call from a developer who had a table with a primary key populated by a sequence, a timestamp column with the current date and some other columns.
 He had a specific set of data that, when ordered by the primary key had out of order timestamps.
 He was puzzled how this could be.
 We changed the sequence to “ordered” and increased the cache to 1000.
 Now selecting on either node gets the next number as he expected.
 I warned him that there would be some performance implications due to cluster synchronization.
 Him being a responsive developer, asked me what the impact would be, so I tested it out.

 On Friday, I announced the Pythian Goodies project, and now here it is, the very first video of the series.
 The topic is “Flash Recovery Area,” and how can it make your life easier.